hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/from-and-joins.md

 ## Table and View Instances

-First all table and view instances are instantiated, so they can be used in the LiveSQL query.
-The table/view instances such as `a`, `t`, and `ba` are created using the DAO methods `createTable` and `createView`.
+Notice that first all table and view instances are instantiated.
+Then, they can be used in the LiveSQL query.

+The table/view instances such as `a`, `t`, and `ba` are created using the DAO methods `createTable` and `createView` respectively.
 They optionally have an alias parameter that will be used in the query.
 If omitted, LiveSQL will pick one automatically.

-Tables and view are added right after the select-list using a `from()` clause.
+Tables and views are addedto the query in the `from()` and `join()` clauses.

 ## Joining